CodeLinkIO/tts-annotation-tool/README.md

 ### App example screen record and use case
-Check out the video [here](https://drive.google.com/file/d/1w60td0FO5AnC88cc0maUydnsw5q3zWL0/view) And the `sceenshot` folder for more details
+Check out the video [here](https://drive.google.com/file/d/1w60td0FO5AnC88cc0maUydnsw5q3zWL0/view) And the `screenshot` folder for more details

 ### Example